DiagRAMS-Technologies/api-docs/contents/pages/authentication.md

 For renewal, several possible strategies:

-- Keep the value of the expires_in field of the token and check it before sending.
+- Keep the value of the expires_in field of the token and check it before sending,
-- Wait to encounter a 401 error to renew it and retry the call.
+- Wait to encounter a 401 error to renew it and retry the call,
 - Decode the JWT token to extract its expiration date before the call.